Report flooding on or around council roads using our online form

 Landowners are responsible for the provision and maintenance of private flood defence and drainage systems on their land.

-- Scottish Water is required to respond to flooding incidents caused exclusively by sewerage.
-Scottish Water can be contacted at their 24 Hour Customer Centre on 0845 601 8855 or through their website http://www.scottishwater.co.uk/contact-us/report-a-problem
+- Scottish Water is required to respond to flooding incidents caused from their sewerage system.
+Scottish Water can be contacted at their 24 Hour Customer Centre on 0845 601 8855 or through their website

 Scottish Environmental Protection Agency (SEPA)

 - SEPA Provides a Floodline warning service for Scotland.
 You can sign up to this service and have free flood messages sent direct to your mobile phone or landline when problems are predicted in local areas.
 Messages are sent out three to six hours before potential flooding and it is considered that this service will allow crucial time to prepare you and your home for flooding.
-For further information go to SEPA's Floodline service or Telephone: 0345 988 1188 or 0845 988 1188 which may be cheaper depending on service provider.
-A website for mobiles is also available go to www.floodlinescotland.mobi/
+For further information go to SEPA's Floodline service or Telephone: 0345 988 1188 or 0845 988 1188 which may be cheaper depending on service provider. or go to http://www.floodlinescotland.org.uk/

 - For further information on SEPA and the FRM Act go to; http://www.sepa.org.uk/environment/water/flooding/